felixadams/area_calculator/README.md

 # Cell Colony Area Calculator

 This project provides a method to estimate the area of cell colonies in bright field images captured in 6 well plates.
 The process involves processing the original bright field images along with the corresponding h5 files generated after the modeling step.
+This is very much a rugid approach to doing this.
+In an ideal world, a U-net approach would be better.
+Or even fine tuning models such as segment anything (SAM).
+However, this is my approach for now and it works pretty well.

 ## How to Run: